elephantscale/es-training-new/deep-learning/keras/Keras-1__Intro.md

 * Keras ([Keras.io](https://keras.io/)) - is a high level neural networks API
+* It was developed by a Google engineer, Francois Chollet
 * Written in Python
 * Works with [Tensorflow](https://github.com/tensorflow/tensorflow)(from Google), [CNTK](https://github.com/Microsoft/cntk)(from Microsoft) and [Theano](https://github.com/Theano/Theano)